-- (i) General Reporting Requirements. - (i) On quarterly basis, the emissions from each permitted emission unit for each criteria pollutant. - (ii) On quarterly basis, the emissions from each exempt emission unit for each criteria pollutant. - (iii) A summary of each and every occurrence of non-compliance with the provisions of this permit, District rules, and any other applicable air quality requirement. - (iv) Documentation verifying that all natural gas delivered to the platform is PUC-quality gas. - (v) Breakdowns and variances reported/obtained per Regulation V along with the excess emissions that accompanied each occurrence. - (vi) Helicopter trips (by type and trip segments with emission calculations) - (vii) On an annual basis, the ROC and NO_x emissions from all permit exempt activities. - (viii) Tons per quarter totals of all pollutants (by each emission unit).
+- (c) Helicopters. - (i) Helicopter model. - (ii) Frequency and description of flight segment. - (iii) Total NO_x and ROC emissions for each segment type, as well as total emissions for the reporting period. - (d) Solvent Usage.
+On a monthly basis: the amount of solvent used; the percentage of ROC by weight (as applied); the solvent density; the amount of solvent reclaimed; whether the solvent is photochemically reactive; and, the resulting emissions of ROC and photochemically reactive solvents to the atmosphere in units of pounds per month. - (e) General Reporting Requirements. - (i) On quarterly basis, the emissions from each permitted emission unit for each criteria pollutant. - (ii) On quarterly basis, the emissions from each exempt emission unit for each criteria pollutant. - (iii) A summary of each and every occurrence of non-compliance with the provisions of this permit, District rules, and any other applicable air quality requirement. - (iv) Breakdowns and variances reported/obtained per Regulation V along with the excess emissions that accompanied each occurrence. - (vi) Helicopter trips (by type and trip segments with emission calculations) - (vii) On an annual basis, the ROC and NO_x emissions from all permit exempt activities. - (viii) Tons per quarter totals of all pollutants (by each emission unit).
 The third/fourth quarter report shall include tons per year totals for all pollutants (by each emission unit). - (ix) A copy of the Rule 202 De Minimis Log for the stationary source.
-[Re: PTO 9103] - C.20 Emergency Episode Plan.
+[Re: PTO 9103] - C.11 Emergency Episode Plan.
 FM O&G shall implement the most recently issued version of the District-approved Emergency Episode Plan during emergency episodes.
-[Re: District Rule 1303, PTO 9104] - C.21 Permitted Equipment.
+[Re: District Rule 1303, PTO 9104] - C.12 Permitted Equipment.
 Only those equipment items listed in Attachment 10.3 are covered by the requirements of this permit and District Rule 201.B.
-[Re: District Rule 1303, PTO 9103] - C.22 Mass Emission Limitations.
+[Re: District Rule 1303, PTO 9103]

+- C.13 Mass Emission Limitations.
 Mass emissions for each equipment item (i.e., emissions unit) associated with Platform Harvest shall not exceed the values listed in Tables 5.1-3 and 5.1-4.
 Emissions for the entire facility shall not exceed the total limits listed in Table 5.2.
-[Re: District Rule 1303, PTO 9103, 40 CFR 70.6] - C.23 Documents Incorporated by Reference.
+[Re: District Rule 1303, PTO 9103, 40 CFR 70.6] - C.14 Documents Incorporated by Reference.
 FM O&G shall implement, and operate in accordance with, each of the plans listed below.
-The documents listed below, including any District-approved updates thereof, are incorporated herein and shall the full force and effect of a permit condition of this operating permit: - a) Purging and Inerting Procedures Plan (approved December 2002) - b) Boat Monitoring and Reporting Plan (approved November 2018)
+The documents listed below, including any District-approved updates thereof, are incorporated herein and shall the full force and effect of a permit condition of this operating permit: - a) Boat Monitoring and Reporting Plan (approved November 2018) - b) Diesel IC Engine Particulate Matter Operation and Maintenance Plan (approved September 2002) - c) Process Monitor Calibration and Maintenance Plan (approved December 2002) - d) Source Test Plan (January 2008) - e) Emergency Episode Plan (approved February 2005)